 If you’ve ever downloaded a “how to make money online” ebook or free webinar, you were probably exposed to the old way of thinking about making money online.

-“You only need to get 10,000 people to click this link on your content and you can make a full-time living.”
+“You only need to get 10,000 people to click this link in your content and you can make a full-time living.”

 Yeah, monetization on the old internet was a bit like a pyramid scheme.
-You build the audience and bring the brand customers, and they’d give you a small cut of the action for all that work.
+You build the audience and bring the brand customers, and they’d give you a small cut of the action.
 OR, you create the content that can host banner ads, and they’ll throw a few cents at you.

-One blogger reported to us that, for the 35,000 people who visited his blog last month, a well-known affiliate program (which shall remain nameless) earned him $2.85.
+One blogger reported to us that, for the 35,000 people who visited his blog last month, a well-known affiliate program earned him $2.85.

 But this is changing, as new tech democratizes earning and puts more back in the creators’ pockets.